Up Holland High School: History

 A recommendation for construction of the school was made in 1958, with an expected cost of over £110,000.
 The cost was higher than a previous estimate due to additional work needed on the foundations following ground testing.
+The new school officially opened as Up Holland County Secondary School in September 1960, with an intake of 462 students.
+For about four years prior to opening, the school had been temporarily based in adapted buildings of the former Up Holland Grammar School, next to where the new school was being constructed.
+After the old school burned down they adapted the school logo of a blue phoenix.